Ethan-Bit-256/Ethan-bit-256/README.md

 1. Python - I'm pretty experienced with python, although I almost never use it!
 2. C - My favourite language!
 I use it alot!
 3. C++ - My second favourite!
 I use it more than C tho...
+4. HTML - I know a rather intermidiate(ish) chunk of HTML(Although i use Python more)